Gold Mutual Funds

 The case against gold as an investment

-This new belief holds that in order to have real value, gold should be tradable for productive goods and services and accepted as such universally.
+This new belief holds that in order to have real value, gold should be tradable for productive goods and services and be accepted as such universally.
 Gold itself is not a productive asset since most of it just sits there in a bank vault.
-On top of that, its percieved value actually makes it less likely to be used in a productive way.
+Moreover, its percieved value actually makes it less likely to be used in a productive way.
 For example, it is considered too expensive to wire a personal computer with gold wiring even though it may be the best material for that use, so some other material is used instead.
 The value of gold is only as good as the perception of its value, not its true usefulness.
 Putting it another way, if we were marooned on an island, what would have more value--the coconut up on a tree and your skills in climbing up and bringing it down or my bar of gold?
 Most would doubtless say that the gold would classify as a useless piece of rock in such a situation.
 Besides, how much physical gold can I carry with me (it's really heavy) and how will I safeguard it?
 This is an end-of-the-world call.

 Why invest in gold